 Under article 79 of the GDPR court proceedings can be initiated in the member state where the data subject lives or in the member state where the controller or processor has “an establishment”.
 Interestingly Article 79 doesn’t refer to the “main establishment” of the controller or processor.
 But it clearly empowers the data subject to choose the location of the court proceedings in the first instance.

-Now, this is where it gets tricky, if there are court proceedings in train on one EU member state involving a controller or processor and a similar case is taken in a different state involving the same controller or processor, then the proceedings in the second state can be suspended by the second (and any subsequent courts).
+Now, this is where it gets tricky, if there are court proceedings in the train on one EU member state involving a controller or processor and a similar case is taken in a different state involving the same controller or processor, then the proceedings in the second state can be suspended by the second (and any subsequent courts).
 The second court (and any subsequent courts) can also decline jurisdiction.

 So, what does it all mean for EU based companies?